 Unless otherwise agreed by the parties, an arbitral tribunal can order any party to take any interim measures or preservative measures that the arbitral tribunal considers necessary in respect of the subject matter of the dispute upon the petition of a party (Article 24(1) of the Arbitration Act).
-However, an interim order made by an arbitral tribunal cannot be enforced by a Japanese court, as the order is not a final and binding arbitral award and does not have the same effect as a final and binding judgment (Article 45(2)(vii) of the Arbitration Act).
-In practice, the parties apply for interim measures ordered by arbitral tribunals upon the assumption that the other party(ies) will voluntarily comply.
-Also, see our response to question 7.2 on possible court involvement under Article 15.
-The amended Arbitration Act, which will come into force by April 2024, allows Japanese courts to enforce interim or provisional measures that are granted by arbitral tribunals, including measures aimed at preserving assets to satisfy claims, maintaining the status quo between the parties, prohibiting conduct harmful to the arbitration process, and preserving evidence.
+Until April 2024, an interim order made by an arbitral tribunal could not be enforced by a Japanese court, as the order was not a final and binding arbitral award and did not have the same effect as a final and binding judgment.
+The amended Arbitration Act, which came into force in April 2024, allows Japanese courts to enforce interim or provisional measures that are granted by arbitral tribunals, including measures aimed at preserving assets to satisfy claims, maintaining the status quo between the parties, prohibiting conduct harmful to the arbitration process and preserving evidence.